shadolee/CFA-Project-Directory/README.md

 ### Other Term 3 Projects:

 [Javascript Weather API Terminal App](https://github.com/shadolee/CFA-weather-api-terminal-app): a terminal application which prompts the user to enter the name of their city which will return the current weather conditions in that city.

+[ExpressJS Data App](https://github.com/shadolee/CFA-ExpressJS-App): an ExpressJS/NodeJS which displays a JSON dataset.

+[NodeJS Ingredient List App](https://github.com/shadolee/ingredients): a NodeJS back end application, incorporating ExpressJS, MongoDB which allows the user to enter a list of ingredients to the database and be displayed in a list.

+[ReactJS Ingredient List App](https://github.com/shadolee/CFA-React-Ingredients-Form): a ReactJS front end application where users can enter ingredients to a list.
+Can be used in combination with NodeJS app above.

+[ReactJS Online Quiz App](https://github.com/shadolee/CFA-React-Quiz): A ReactJS application where users complete an online quiz and can see their progress and score.